LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Preliminaries

 The test case comprises four GUI states (S1-S4), four events (E1-E4), and two assertions (A1-A2).
 The test process begins by triggering a click event on the Add button (E1).
 Subsequently, the text ``Sample todo'' is input into the Title box (E2), followed by a click operation on the Finish button (E3).
 Assertion A1 confirms the successful addition of an item by checking whether the text ``Sample todo'' appears in a new state (S3).
 Then, a swipe-right operation (E4) is performed on the added item.
 Finally, assertion A2 validates the removal of the item by detecting whether the item disappears from the state (S4).

 We evaluate the performance of two representative functional testing approaches, AutoDroid~\cite{wen2023empowering} and AppAgent~\cite{zhang2025appagent}, on the aforementioned test functionality.
-Experimental results show that both approaches fail to generate valid test cases.
+As shown in \figref{fig:illustrated-example}(b) and \figref{fig:illustrated-example}(c), AutoDroid and AppAgent both fail to generate valid test cases for this functionality.
 This limitation primarily arises from the lack of effective mechanisms for domain knowledge acquisition and reuse.
 Consequently, they struggle to understand the functional semantics deeply and generate useful event sequences.
+Specifically, AutoDroid deviates from the intended workflow by selecting an incorrect event, while AppAgent fails to execute the required swipe interaction and therefore cannot complete the item removal functionality.
 Furthermore, they fail to generate the necessary verification assertions for the target application.

 \textbf{The significant disparity between test cases generated by existing approaches and target functionalities hinders their direct application in industrial scenarios.} For this reason, functional testing for the mobile application still relies on extensive manual correction and maintenance.
 Therefore, it is imperative to develop innovative approaches capable of generating high-quality functional test cases.